Rebekah Webb Fine Art

 These and other pieces from the "Drift Study" are available at in studio shop and at Anne Irwin Fine Art in Atlanta, Georgia

 Motherhood takes on various forms - composed of layers of love, happiness, forgiveness and so on… "I am drawn to the imbalance in these layers, and how they all intertwine to define the maternal bond," according to Rebekah.
 For the Nest series, bold yet fluid lines represent the balancing act that defines these layers.
 "I am intrigued by the care and intricacy of what a nest represents - both in nature and in the phases of motherhood."

 Mother and Child series - The figurative collages represent the complex nature of the bond between mother and child and the beauty of these simplistic moments of the “embrace.”
 The works are pieced together showing the same layers of intricacy - much like the entwined nests.

-These and other pieces in the "Mother and Child" series are available at Lyons Share Gallery in Fairhope, Alabama
+These and other pieces in the "Mother and Child" and "Nest" series are available in the studio and at Lyons Share Gallery in Fairhope, Alabama